nathanlesage/academics-on-mastodon/README.md

 - [OpenCheck.is](https://opencheck.is/people) - Additonal lists and a method of verification for those migrating from Twitter.

 ## Wider Fediverse Information
+### Lemmy
+Lemmy is a link aggregator Fediverse application, similar to Reddit.

+- [Clinicians Exchange](https://lem.clinicians-exchange.org/) - A Lemmy server for mental health professionals and the general public to exchange ideas related to mental health.
+(See [here](https://www.clinicians-exchange.org/) for more info.)
 - [mander.xyz](https://mander.xyz/) - A Lemmy server dedicated to the sciences.

+### Matrix
-Lemmy is a link aggregator Fediverse application, similar to Reddit.
+Matrix is a secure messaging application similar to Discord, Slack, Telegram, and WhatsApp.

 - [Matrix](https://doc.matrix.tu-dresden.de/en/) guide from the University of Dresden.
-Matrix is a secure messaging application similar to Discord, Slack, Telegram and Whatsapp.

 [▲ Top](#academics-on-mastodon-)

 ## Contribute